Anglican realignment: History

-Development and growth

-Initial developments for the Anglican realignment started through progressive tendencies of the Lambeth Conference.
+Initial developments for the Anglican realignment started through the progressive tendencies of the Lambeth Conference.
 Beginning with the Lambeth Conferences, international Anglicanism has wrestled with matters of doctrine, polity, and liturgy in order to achieve consensus, or at least tolerance, between diverse viewpoints.
 Throughout the twentieth century, this led to Lambeth resolutions allowing for contraception and divorce, denouncing capital punishment, and recognising the autonomy of provinces in the ordination of women to the diaconate and priesthood.
 Despite the determination of the 1897 conference that communion provinces were autonomous and that no other province had jurisdiction within another, some provinces have sought to associate with others.
 Although Lambeth had not indicated support for the ordination of women to the priesthood at the time, some provinces began ordaining women to this order before Lambeth reconsidered the matter in 1978, just as some provinces have begun consecrating women bishops although there is likewise no international consensus.

 The ordination of women priests in the United States in 1976 led to the founding of the Continuing Anglican Movement in 1977.
 Its Affirmation of St. Louis declared the ordination of women (by the Episcopal Church in the US and the Anglican Church of Canada) to be a matter of schism and to have caused a break with apostolic succession.
 The "Anglican Continuum", therefore, saw itself as perpetuating (i.e. continuing) the line of valid ordination considered essential to Anglicanism.
 In 1992, the Episcopal Missionary Church was established after its leaders first attempted to reform ECUSA from within.
 It is usually considered to have joined the Continuing Anglican Movement.
 Unlike the Anglican realignment movement, the churches of the Anglican Continuum do not seek to be accepted into the Anglican Communion.